lei-wang-/MyResearch/README.txt

 # MyResearch
-Old version of python codes written in my research.
+Old version of python codes written during my research.
+New version is maintained in private bitbucket repository.